The Child Foretold:

 Besides, he desperately needed to know who Tom might conclude the foretold child was.

 And I don’t think that he was limiting it to people who had messed with DEs any requisite three times, by then.
 Even once was quite enough.
 I doubt that Moody and the Longbottoms were the only Aurors in the group.
 Or the only Ministry employees, either.
-And, given the situation between Sirius Black and his family, and the fact that he and James Potter were practically joined at the hip, it is practically a no-brainer to conclude that that precious pair had managed to interfere with DEs at some point between leaving school in ’78 and say, late ’79 or early ’80.
+And, given the situation between Sirius Black and his family, and the fact that he and James Potter were practically joined at the hip, makes it practically a no-brainer to conclude that that precious pair had managed to interfere with DEs at some point between leaving school in ’78 and say, late ’79 or early ’80.

 Given the typical opacity of bafflegab, it isn’t absolutely certain whether the parents of the foretold child had to “defy” the Dark Lord three times by the time the Prophecy was made, or before the child was born, or merely that they had to defy the Dark Lord three times, period, or be a part of a group who had defied him three times.
 But working from the premise that the defiance would have preceded the Prophecy, it would have at least given Dumbledore somewhere to start looking.
 I contend that the core group of the original Order was made up of all his former associates and all the new people that Dumbledore could locate who were known to have actively messed with the DEs by the time the Prophecy was made.